Nina Companeez

 Nina Companeez (26 August 1937 – 9 April 2015) was a French screenwriter and film director.
 Nina Companeez was the younger daughter of Russian Jewish émigré screenwriter Jacques Companéez and younger sister of contralto Irène Companeez.
 She was the mother of actress Valentine Varela.

 Companeez was a long time collaborator of Michel Deville.
-She wrote for 29 films and television shows.
+She wrote scripts for 29 films and television shows.
 In April 2015, she died at the age of 77.